 - Drug: Placebo

-- Subject and/or subject's parent or legal guardian provides informed consent
+- Participant and/or participant's parent or legal guardian provided informed consent.

-- Deficiency of LAL enzyme activity confirmed by dried blood spot (DBS) testing at
+- Deficiency of LAL enzyme activity confirmed by dried blood spot testing at screening.

-- Female subjects of childbearing potential must not be pregnant or breastfeeding
+- Female participants of childbearing potential must not have been pregnant or

-- Subjects receiving lipid-lowering therapies must be on a stable dose of the medication
+- Participant receiving lipid-lowering therapies must have been on a stable dose of the

-- Subjects receiving medications for the treatment of non-alcoholic fatty liver disease
+- Participant receiving medications for the treatment of nonalcoholic fatty liver

-would interfere with study compliance or data interpretation
+would have interfered with study compliance or data interpretation.

 - Received treatment with high-dose corticosteroids (acute or chronic) within 26 weeks.

-(Note: Subjects receiving maintenance therapy with low-dose oral, intranasal, topical,
+(Note: Participants receiving maintenance therapy with low-dose oral, intranasal,

-or inhaled corticosteroids are considered eligible for the study)
+topical, or inhaled corticosteroids were considered eligible for the study).

 - Participated in a study employing an investigational medicinal product within 4 weeks